-There are two situations where you might want to restrict access to your educational blog to just a few specific computers.
+There are two situations where you might want to think about classroom blog security and restrict access to your educational website to just a few specific computers.

 - First, you might want to restrict the entire blog so it can only be accessed by people using school computers.

 - Second, you might want to restrict the login pages of your blog, so that students can only edit or modify their work using school computers.
 (This also helps prevents your site from getting hacked by observant students who have figured out your password.)

 If you are pretty comfortable around computers and run a self-hosted blog (or have access to your website’s servers), then you should be able to lock down your class website to a few locations (IP addresses).